mohamed1323/projects-reactjs/README.md

 ## Features
 - About Me: An overview of my background
 - Home : that you can saw my hero
-- Skills: A list of my technical skills and proficiencies.
+- Skills: A list of my technical skills like launguages .
 - bio: that you can see my projects
-- Contact😊 my phone/address/Email
+- Contact:😊 my phone/address/Email

 ## Learn More